 Inclusive fitness is your fitness and the fitness of your relatives (multiplied by a percentage of relatedness) combined.
 This means that if my cousin is in grave danger, it is a sensible thing to help.
 Especially if not much is asked from me.

 In that case, I will lose only a little of my own fitness, but my cousin will improve his fitness a lot.
 If he wins more than eight times than I lose, I can say that my balance from that action is a net positive.

 Inclusive fitness is an important part of the concept of kin selection in evolutionary biology.
 You may be amazed by why a honey bee is willing to sting you even if she dies soon after.
 This is because losing her fitness can help thousands of her relatives thrive.
-I will talk about kin selection in one of my future articles, so stay tuned.
+You can learn about kin selection here.